 Quartz is one of the most abundantly found minerals on our planet.
-Though quartz is not a stone, it is definitely one of the most important constituents that make up a stone.
-For instance, granite is a stone that is made of many materials including feldspar and quartz.
+Though quartz is not a stone, it is definitely one of the most important constituents that make it.

 Better ingredients, better countertops

 When it comes to hardness of the material, quartz is just second after diamond.
 The resin used to bind the quartz pieces together is then put under appropriate pressure and heat along with the pieces.
 The whole process of making a quartz countertop is made non-porous by the resin binder.
 It succeeds in doing it by entering into the cracks present between the quartz crystals.
 The result of which is a very durable and hard non-porous countertop.

 Quartz kitchen countertops may be man-made, but at the same time, they are clean, durable and attractive.
 Simply put, it is everything you need for a great countertop.

 Here are a few advantages of quartz kitchen countertops.

 - Non-porous: Because Quartz kitchen countertops are non-porous in nature, you don’t need to worry about germs or bacteria settling up on your countertop.
 In fact, a quartz countertop is much less likely to get stained when compared to other natural stones.
 Many Quartz kitchen countertops brands now offer countertops that are NSF-certified, which means that they’re completely safe and won’t harbor harmful germs and bacteria.

 - Low maintenance: Quartz kitchen countertops need not be sealed like other countertops because of their non-porous nature.
 It means that you won’t have to clear out your counter every two or three years just to seal them.

 - Uniform and consistent color patterns: Quartz kitchen countertops seem to offer a much more uniform color patterns than some other natural stones.
 Whatever the color of your quartz countertop is, it is assured that the color will be spread consistently over the countertop surface.